mikezxc136/remote-shell-based-on-MPI/README.md

 where N is the number of worker nodes you want to run.
 `pythonscipt.py` is a file that you want to run

+### Master node and Worker node
+- Run the master node:

+mpirun -np 1 python master_node.py

+- Run the worker nodes:
+mpirun -np N python worker_node.py

+where N is the number of worker nodes you want to run.

+After running, you can input commands from the master node, and they will be sent to the worker nodes for execution.
 ### Communicators and Ranks
 This example demonstrates basic MPI usage in Python using mpi4py.
 It prints out the rank of each process within the MPI communicator.